oliver006/drone-gcf/README.md

 ```

-The plugin supports several types of triggers:
+The plugin supports several types of Cloud Function triggers:
 - `http`   - triggered for every request to an HTTP endpoint, no other parameters are needed. (see gcloud output for URL of the endpoint).
 - `bucket` - triggered for every change in files in a GCS bucket.
 Supply the name of the bucket via `trigger_resource`.
 - `topic`  - triggered for every message published to a PubSub topic.
 Supply the name of the topic via `trigger_resource`.